thecdil/crabtree_source/pages/crabtree_legacy.md

 ---
 ## Donald E. Crabtree's Legacy and Impact

-This overview appears courtesy of Crabtree descendent, Julie Anderson.
+This overview appears courtesy of Crabtree descendent, Julia Anderson.

 {% include feature/image.html objectid="ce_b81_f25-item26" %}

-Idahaon **Donald E. Crabtree (1912-1980)** remains a central figure in the investigation of stone toolmaking by ancient people.
-His groundbreaking 1972 publication, ***“An Introduction to Flintworking,”***  remains a basic text in classrooms and workshops with his work cited thousands of times in archaeological literature throughout the world.
+Idahoan **Donald E. Crabtree (1912-1980)** remains a central figure in the investigation of stone toolmaking by ancient people.
+His groundbreaking 1972 publication, **_“An Introduction to Flintworking,”_**  remains a basic text in classrooms and workshops with his work cited thousands of times in archaeological literature throughout the world.

 {% include feature/image.html objectid="ce_731_item7" %}